-Postgraduate Diploma in Cognitive & Behaviour Therapies - CBT for Psychosis & Bipolar Disorders Pathway (CBTp)
+Postgraduate Diploma in Cognitive & Behaviour Therapies - CBT for Psychosis & Bipolar Disorders Pathway (CBTp&b)

 About the Programme

-This specialist programme, alongside the Postgraduate Certificate in Advanced Applications of CBT to Psychosis & Bipolar Disorder: Top-up CBTp training, was originally commissioned by Health Education England (HEE) to help support the new targets for Early Intervention (EI) Services to provide NICE concordant Psychological Interventions to people with psychosis & bipolar disorder.
+This specialist programme, alongside the Postgraduate Certificate in Advanced Applications of CBT for Psychosis & Bipolar Disorder: Top-up CBTp&b training, was originally commissioned by NHS England (NHSE) to help support the new targets for Early Intervention (EI) Services to provide NICE concordant Psychological Interventions to people with psychosis & bipolar disorder.
 We are now able to offer this training to practitioners working with people with psychosis and bipolar disorder across all secondary services.

-This 2 year part-time programme validated by the University of Manchester, is aimed at mental health professionals with generic skills and basic CBT experience and knowledge, to train as a CBTp therapists.
+This two year part-time programme validated by the University of Manchester, is aimed at mental health professionals with generic skills and basic CBT experience and knowledge, to train as a CBTp&b therapist.

-Year 1 covers foundation, fundamental, basic and advanced affective disorders modules made up of four x 15 credit units (2 taught, 2 supervised practice).
-One day’s training per week is provided over a 10 month period (a total of 46 days including 3 week blocks).
+Year one covers foundation, fundamental, basic and advanced affective disorders modules made up of four x 15 credit units (two taught, two supervised practice).
+One day’s training per week is provided over a ten month period (a total of 46 days including three week blocks).
 The content of curriculum is based on the core CBT competencies framework (Roth & Pilling, 2007).

-Year 2 covers specialist psychosis and bipolar disorder modules made up of 4 x 15 credit units (2 taught and 2 supervised practice).
+Year two covers specialist psychosis and bipolar disorder modules made up of four x 15 credit units (two taught and two supervised practice).
 The content of the curriculum is based on Roth & Pilling’s (2013) competency framework for psychosis and bipolar disorder and Roth & Pilling’s (2015) curriculum for psychological interventions for people with psychosis or bipolar disorder.

 Programme Aims

-The formal aims of the programme are as follows:
+The aims of the programme are as follows:

-To provide high quality training in the core therapy skills relevant to cognitive and behaviour therapies for students aiming to work with clients with the disorders relevant to their pathway.
-For all pathways, the programme aims to ensure that all graduates meet recognised minimum clinical competence standards in working using CBT with clients with anxiety and depression, consistent with the relevant competencies framework for psychological interventions with people with anxiety and depression developed by Roth & Pilling (2008) https://www.ucl.ac.uk/pals/research/cehp/research-groups/core/competence-frameworks/cognitive-and-behavioural-therapy.
+To provide high quality training in the basic skills relevant to cognitive and behavioural therapies for trainees aiming to work with clients with disorders of depression and anxiety.
 It aims to do this by presenting the relevant theoretical bases of the therapies alongside research evidence of their effectiveness.
-It endeavours to enable students to develop an understanding of the links between research in the relevant areas of psychological science and practical applications of these therapies.
+It endeavours to enable trainees to develop an understanding of the links between research in the relevant areas of psychological science and practical applications of these therapies.

-To provide practical support, guidance and supervision in the practice of therapies delivered to clients with the disorders relevant to the pathway, and to help programme participants to develop the clinical skills necessary for working with this client group.
+To provide practical support, guidance and supervision in the practice of therapies delivered to clients with disorders of depression and anxiety, and to help programme participants to develop the clinical skills necessary for working with their client group.

 To equip participants with the knowledge necessary to go on to develop skills in the application of cognitive behavioural theory and therapy to a broader range of clinical presentations.

-The programme aims to enable students to develop competencies consistent with the competencies framework for psychological interventions with people with psychosis & bipolar disorder developed by Roth & Pilling (2013) https://www.ucl.ac.uk/pals/research/clinical-educational-and-health-psychology/research-groups/core/competence-frameworks-10
+The programme aims to enable trainees to develop competencies consistent with the competencies framework for psychological interventions with people with psychosis & bipolar disorder developed by Roth & Pilling (2013) https://www.ucl.ac.uk/pals/research/clinical-educational-and-health-psychology/research-groups/core/competence-frameworks-10

 Who Can Apply

-Applicants for this programmes will predominantly be current staff within EI Services, who have the support of their EIP Manager/Clinical Lead.
+Applicants for this programme will predominantly be current staff within Early Intervention in Psychosis Services (EIS) and Community Mental Health Teams (CMHT), who have the support of their Manager/Clinical Lead.
 Each programme has specific eligibility criteria and service support requirements, which vary across the different programmes.

-Priority will be given to staff working within EI Services, however staff outside EI Services (public sector services which specialise in working with service users with psychosis & bipolar disorder) may apply, and any unfilled places will be open to those applicants.
+Priority will be given to staff working within EI/CMHT Services, however staff outside these Services (public sector services which specialise in working with service users with psychosis & bipolar disorder) may apply, and any unfilled places will be open to those applicants.

 Applicants will be predominantly qualified members of the main mental health professions (Clinical Psychologists, Psychiatric Nurses, Psychiatrists, Mental Health Social Workers, Occupational Therapists in Mental Health, Accredited Counsellors).
 Please consult the following link for a list of all health, Mental health and social care professions currently accepted by BABCP as a recognised core profession, which will be accepted as entry criteria: Core Professions (babcp.com)